Mitigram/docker-compose-build/README.md

 Specifies a glob pattern.
 Executable files from the [init](#option--i-and-build_init_dir-variable) and [cleanup](#option--c-and-build_cleanup_dir-variable) directories, which basename match the pattern will not be executed.
-The default is to ignore MarkDown files as these would otherwise be deemed executables when running with [WSL].
+The default is to ignore Markdown files as these would otherwise be deemed executables when running with [WSL].

   [WSL]: https://docs.microsoft.com/en-us/windows/wsl/install